benjmor/LightsOut/Readme.md

 ## Browser posts the contents of the text to the webserver
 ## Web server posts to IOT device API to turn it on/off
 ## HTML page refreshes itself every three seconds to continuously grab latest comments

+#Current roadblock:
+## Facebook's logon API wants ONLY HTTPS pages to use their logon stuff.
+Locally-run HTML is not acceptable.
+Need to find a workaround.